Stephen Barnwell

 B I O

-Stephen Barnwell’s moneyart prints have been exhibited in galleries and museums throughout the United States and Europe, including the Palais de Tokyo Contemporary Art Museum in Paris, the Lahti Art Museum in Finland, the Marin Museum of Contemporary Art in California, and the Andrew Kreps Gallery in New York City.
-Mr. Barnwell’s prints are in private collections in all fifty US states as well as in fifty-one countries around the globe.
-A complete set of his political moneyart prints are in the permanent collection of the Center for the Study of Political Graphics in Los Angeles.
+Stephen Barnwell is a professional artist, working in the genres of printmaking, publishing, and illustration.
+His prints have been exhibited internationally in prestigious museums, including the Palais de Tokyo Contemporary Art Museum in Paris, the Marin Museum of Contemporary Art in California, the Altmärkisches Museum in Stendal, Germany, and the Lahti Art Museum in Finland.
+Barnwell has been in over ninety exhibitions in galleries across the country and around the world, including New York, Los Angeles, Chicago, London, Paris, Berlin, Hamburg, Brussels, Naples, Seville, Budapest, Copenhagen, Finland, Hungary, and Bulgaria.
+His prints are in private collections in all fifty US states as well as in fifty-one countries around the globe.
+His works are in the permanent collections of the Danish National Museum, the Center for the Study of Political Graphics in Los Angeles, the Lake Eustis Art Museum in Florida, and Lock Haven University in Pennsylvania.

 S T A T E M E N T